Little League Shoulder

 Why is Little League Shoulder Injuries Common?

 Youth baseball for many athletes has become a year round sport.
-This has led to a troublesome trend of overuse and thus injuries.
-In addition, the pediatric athlete is particularly susceptible to throwing injuries due to the growing muscles, tendons and bones.
+I think this has led to a troublesome trend of overuse and thus injuries.
+In addition, the pediatric athlete is particularly susceptible to throwing injuries.
+This is due to the stage of growth of their muscles, tendons and bones.
 In my many years of treating baseball and softball athletes, education of parents and coaches is needed to help prevent injuries.
 Many area coaches have been very good at restricting the number of pitches per week and limiting breaking balls.

 Symptoms of Little League Shoulder